 You may elect to include in gross income your entire return on a Class M Debt Note (i.e., the excess of all remaining payments to be received on the Note over the amount you paid for the Note) based on the compounding of interest at a constant rate (the "Accrual Method Election").
 In some instances, the Accrual Method Election may mitigate any negative OID accruals that may arise under the PAC Method.
-Such an election for a Class M Debt Note with amortizable bond premium will result in a deemed election for all your debt instruments with amortizable bond premium to amortize the premium.
+Such an election for a Class M Debt Note with amortizable bond premium will result in a deemed election for all your debt instruments with amortizable bond premium.
+Such an election for a Class M Debt Note with market discount will result in a deemed election for all your debt instruments with amortizable bond premium to amortize the premium.
 Such an election for a Class M Debt Note with market discount will result in a deemed election for all your debt instruments with market discount that you acquire on or after the beginning of the taxable year in which you make the election.
 You may revoke the Accrual Method Election only with the permission of the IRS.
 Holders should consult their own tax advisors regarding the advisability of making the Accrual Method Election with respect to a Class M Debt Note.